Incident weapon

 An incident weapon is typically an anti-vehicle device intended to inflict disabling damage or prevent escape without killing the vehicle operators.
 Incident weapons were used by military personnel during the Cold War to discourage clandestine use of submarines within territorial waters without causing casualties which might escalate into warfare.

 Historical use

 The Baltic Sea was a vital access route for Soviet shipping to reach the Atlantic Ocean.
 Both Warsaw Pact and NATO had a strategic interest in possible blockades of that access.
-The western shore of the Baltic is controlled by neutral Sweden.
+The western shore of the Baltic was controlled by then neutral Sweden.
 Swedish submarine incidents occurred as foreign submarines explored Swedish territorial waters to assess the feasibility of evading future blockading warships and naval mine fields.